covidgreen/covid-green-app/docs/technical/covid-green-leave-flow.md

 ## Leave Flow
-_*Outcome: Leave the COVID Tracker community*_
+_*Outcome: Leave the COVID Green community*_
--   App should allow the user to Leave the COVID Tracker network
+-   App should allow the user to Leave the COVID Green network
 -   App should delete
     -   check-in history
     -   demographic data